-(2) Filing of Application for Tax-Exempt Bond Developments.
-Applications maymust be submitted to the Department as described in subparagraphseither subparagraph (A) and or (B) of this paragraph.
-Multiple site applications by the same Applicant for Tax-Exempt Bond Developments will be considered to be one Application as identified in Tex.
-Gov't Code, Chapter 1372.
-Applications will be required to satisfy the requirements of the Qualified Allocation Plan (QAP) this chapter and applicable Department rules in place at that coincide with the timeyear the ApplicationCertificate of Reservation is received by the Department.issued.
-Those Applications that receive a Traditional Carryforward Designation after November 15 will not be accepted until after January 2 and will be subject to the QAP and applicable Department, unless determined otherwise by staff.

-(A) Lottery Applications.
-For Applicants participating in the TBRB lottery for private activity bond volume cap and whereby advance notice is given regarding a Certificate of Reservation, the Applicant must submit a Notice to Submit Lottery Application form to the Department no later than the Notice to Submit Lottery Application Delivery Date described in §11.2(b) of this chapter (relating to Tax-Exempt Bond and Multifamily Loan Development Dates and Deadlines).
+- (2) Filing of Application for Tax-Exempt Bond Developments.
+Applications must be submitted to the Department as described in either subparagraph (A) or (B) of this paragraph.
+Applications will be required to satisfy the requirements of this chapter and applicable Department rules that coincide with the year the Certificate of Reservation is issued.
+Those Applications that receive a Traditional Carryforward Designation will be subject to the QAP and applicable Department rules in place at the time the Application is received by the Department, unless determined otherwise by staff. - (A) Lottery Applications.
+For Applicants participating in the TBRB lottery for private activity bond volume cap and advance notice is given regarding a Certificate of Reservation, the Applicant must submit a Notice to Submit Lottery Application form to the Department no later than the Notice to Submit Lottery Application Delivery Date described in §11.2(b) of this chapter (relating to Tax- Exempt Bond and Multifamily Loan Development Dates and Deadlines).
 The complete Application, including all required Third Party Reports, accompanied by the Application Fee described in §11.901 of this chapter must be submitted no later than the Applications Associated with Lottery Delivery Date described in §11.2(b) of this chapter.

-(B) Waiting ListNon-Lottery Applications.
+(B) Non-Lottery Applications.